- Main Reconciliation Flow

 Step 5: Compare data using VLOOKUP

-Our objective is to match transaction amounts from Square and the clearing account entries that have shared IDs.
-This process helps us identify any discrepancies in amounts or missing transactions within the clearing account.
+The objective is to match transaction amounts from Square with the clearing account entries that share the same IDs.
+As a result, this process helps you identify any discrepancies in amounts or missing transactions in the clearing account.

 1. Set up your comparison formula